PipedreamHQ/pipedream/docs/docs/components/migrating/README.md

 **Capture user input via `props` instead of `params`**

 The component model does not support `params`.
-You need to migrate `params` references to `props`.
-Unlike `params`, `props` must be explicitlly declared and defined prior to using them in code (in the old model, an input form was automatically generated when  `params` were used in code -- `params` were not explicitly declared).
+You need to migrate `params` references to [`props`](/components/api/#props).
+Unlike `params`, `props` must be explicitly declared and defined prior to using them in code (in the old model, an input form was automatically generated when `params` were used in code — `params` were not explicitly declared).

 **Declare app `props` to use managed auth**

 The model for linking an app to legacy actions as well as the syntax for referencing credentials is different with Pipedream components.
 In the old model, apps were linked to steps in Pipedream's workflow builder UI, and credentials were referenced via the `auths` object.

 When using the component model, apps are defined as `props` and credentials are referenced as properties of the app.
-For example, to use managed auth for Github, the component `props` must contain a key (`gh` in the example below) with an app definition for the value (the app definition is an object):
+For example, to use managed auth for GitHub, the component `props` must contain a key (`gh` in the example below) with an app definition for the value (the app definition is an object):

 ```javascript
 gh: {